sukusuma/Windows-iotcore-samples/Samples/WebcamApp/CS/README.md

 ### Initialize Audio Only:

 * `Start Audio Record` when clicked will begin recording.
-When done press `Stop Audio Record` to save the video.
+When done press `Stop Audio Record` to save the audio.
 Audio is automtically played back.

 **NOTE:** In order to hear the audio, an audio device (ex: earphones) must be connected to the analog audio output on Raspberry Pi2.
 On MinnowBoard Max, audio output is available via HDMI